 Step 3: Choose the Study Material

-These Youtube channels are often run by industry experts and individuals who have already aced these exams and understand the know-how of Quantitative Aptitude.
+These Quantitative Aptitude Youtube channels are often run by industry experts and individuals who have already aced these exams and understand the know-how of the section.

 Step 4: Understand the Concepts